th3jesta/ha-lcars/README.md

 If you don't trust someone's random JavaScript hosted on a CDN (I get it), you can download the `lcars.js` file directly from GitHub, audit it yourself, and place it in your `<home-assistant-directory>/www/community/`; **this will need to be done with every HA-LCARS update.**
 **Do not add `/local/community/lcars.js` to `extra_module_url`; it will not work there.**

+**IF YOU USE CLOUDFLARE IN FRONT OF YOUR SITE:**
+Purge your site cache in CloudFlare (Purge Cache under Quick Actions) anytime you update the local file or if you are using the JSDelivr link and a new version of HA-LCARS is released.
+This needs to happen whether you are using the JSDelivr link or putting it in your www folder.
+Unless you tell it not to, CloudFlare caches anything in your site that it can.

 #### III.
 Set up the clock
 In order for the clock to work, you need to set up the Time & Date integration by adding the following to your configuration.yaml:
 ```yaml